niksparab84/library-management-service/README.md

 - **API Version**: v1
 - **Content Type**: application/json

-- Register a new book to the library:
+- 1) Register a new book to the library:
 - http://localhost:8080/library-management-service/api/books/create
+- **Description**: Registers a new book in the library.
 - **Endpoint**: POST /books/create
 - **Request Body**:
 ```json